-CBC affirms the right of all staff, students and volunteers regardless of race, color, creed, national origin, sex, disability, religion, genetic information, sexual orientation or age to be treated with respect and to be protected from intimidation, physical harm and/or harassment.
+CBC affirms the right of all staff, students and volunteers regardless of actual or perceived race, color, creed, religion, national origin, ancestry, citizenship status, age, sex or gender (including pregnancy, childbirth and pregnancy-related conditions), gender identity or expression (including transgender status), sexual orientation, marital status, military service and veteran status, physical or mental disability, genetic information or any other characteristic protected by applicable federal, state or local laws (referred to as "protected characteristics") to be treated with respect and to be protected from intimidation, physical harm and/or harassment.

-Harassment that denies civil rights or equal opportunities includes comments, name-calling, physical conduct or other expressive behavior directed at an individual or group that intentionally demeans the race, color, religion, national origin, sex, genetic information, or disability of the individual or individuals or creates an intimating, hostile or demeaning environment for programs.
+Harassment that denies civil rights or equal opportunities includes comments, name-calling, physical conduct or other expressive behavior directed at an individual or group that intentionally demeans the qualities listed above of the individual or individuals or creates an intimating, hostile or demeaning environment for programs.